All States Have A

 Now, If they are collecting Social Security benefits before retirement age, they may be on their State's D.H.H.S.
 Medical Program to help with Dr. visits and hospital visits.
 Of course we are "Forced" to have insurance.
 Many join their State Medical Program to show they have insurance and to avoid that fine on their taxes each year for not having insurance.
 But no matter how difficult their lives may be, they still make their mortgage payments.

 So why does this matter?
 I have a friend, who's been with my sister for 19 years.
 He is a self contractor who installs carpets.
 I mention this only because he filed taxes each year as a carpet installer.
 They were never married.
 He has a daughter that lived with them both for many of those years and is now in her early thirty's.
-Last year they helped her buy a house.
-Now he was working but hurting so he had to collect Maine Care while he worked.
-So when they went to help her get the house, he kept that Estate Recovery Agreement in the Maine Care Manual in his mind.
+Last year they helped HER buy a house.
+Now, he was working.. but hurting so he had to collect Maine Care while he worked.
+So when they went to apply for the house, he kept that Estate Recovery Agreement in the Maine Care Manual in his mind.
 He made sure he had nothing to do with the house... signature wise.
-I checked the deed and the mortgage paperwork.
+I checked the deed and the mortgage paperwork, All in his daughter's name.

 I have to hand it to him, he knew to do that for his daughter.
 They all moved into the new home and within a year he started having serious medical issues.
 He ended up needing a pacemaker.
 So that was done.
 Then covid hit.